 A certain euro-centrism reigns in cheese appreciation circles.
 When I think of good cheese (really good cheese), what immediately comes to mind is an imaginary French or Italian sheep’s milk gem crafted from the milk of herds grazing in the Alps.
-On some level, there’s a logic to this; European cheese-making is a … [Read more...] about What Does Cheese Mean?
+On some level, there’s a logic to this; European cheese-making is a centuries-old tradition that produces some of the world’s great … [Read more...] about What Does Cheese Mean?

 Note: Steve's Cheese has moved, expanded and now serves sandwiches and small plates.
 The name has changed to Cheese Bar.
 He also opened "Chizu", a cheese tasting bar in SW Portland.A couple of weeks ago, Steve Jones celebrated the one year anniversary of Steve’s Cheese, his cheese and cured meats shop located in Northwest Portland.
 The anniversary was a milestone of … [Read more...] about Interview – Steve Jones of Cheese bar and Chizu